Financial-Times/dotcom-page-kit/docs/design-decisions/client-side-error-logging.md

 Although the development team wants a tool to capture client-side errors it is apparent that the current implementation is of limited use.

-Therefore we have chosen not to implement the Sentry client as part of Anvil at this time as we believe a proper solution requires discussion and research which is out of scope for this project.
+Therefore we have chosen not to implement the Sentry client as part of Page Kit at this time as we believe a proper solution requires discussion and research which is out of scope for this project.

 [An issue has been created][issue] for discussing this topic further.